AIMultipleAIMultiple

 The cybersecurity industry is increasingly adopting generative AI for defense.
 Microsoft’s Security Copilot, launched in 2023, is the first AI co-pilot for security teams, built on OpenAI’s GPT models and Microsoft’s threat intelligence.
 It helps analysts summarize incidents, detect patterns, and generate scripts using natural language.
 In Microsoft’s trials, it reduced investigation and reporting times by up to 90%14

-Tasks like writing incident summaries or sifting through logs can now be automated, enabling junior analysts to work like veterans.
+Tasks such as writing incident summaries or sifting through logs can now be automated, enabling junior analysts to work like seasoned veterans.
 Other companies are also integrating AI into tools for secure code review, cloud configuration, and user behavior analysis, marking a broad shift toward AI-powered cyber defense to keep pace with AI-driven threats.

 AI Governance and Collaboration